Slow Mass

 Slow Mass is an American rock band from Chicago, Illinois featuring former members of Into It.
 Over It., Damiera, and No Sleep Records alum Former Thieves.
 They took their name from the Glenn Branca composition.

 History

-Slow Mass began in 2016.
-That year, they released their first extended play, Treasure Pains, with the record label Landland Colportage.
+Slow Mass began in 2015.
+The following year, they released their first extended play, Treasure Pains, with the record label Landland Colportage.
 In 2018, Slow Mass released their debut full-length album titled On Watch.